-In any event, right before you’re ready to serve, dust the top of your tiramisù with unsweetened cocoa powder (the kind you would bake with).
+In any event, right before you’re ready to serve your tiramisu, dust the top of your tiramisù with unsweetened cocoa powder (the kind you would bake with).
 Use as much or as little as you like.
 Personally, I prefer just a light dusting.

-The two main ingredients for this dish, ladyfingers and mascarpone cheese, can be surprisingly hard to find.
+The two main ingredients for tiramisu, ladyfingers and mascarpone cheese, can be surprisingly hard to find.
 They are also both rather expensive to buy.
 You can make the ladyfingers yourself–they are not at all hard to make.
 I have seen suggestions for using spongecake or pound cake, which should (more or less) work as well, but since these are already quite soft, your tiramisù will not need as long as rest in the fridge.
 As for the mascarpone, you can substitute regular cream cheese (‘Philadelphia’ style) loosened with some cream.
 (I have also heard of substituting ricotta, whipped until perfectly smooth, but that would give you a rather different flavor.)

 A common variation for tiramisù is to use zabaglione in place of the mascarpone mixture.
 Zabaglione is simply marsala wine thickened with egg yolks heated over a double-boiler, usually in a round-bottomed copper pot which is made expressly for the purpose.
 I will blog on zabaglione one day, as it is delicious and wonderful just on its own as a dessert or snack.
 Also common is the substitution of rum or other liqueur of your choose instead of the marsala.

 The main thing to remember when making tiramisù is that the success depends largely on balancing the sweetness of the sugar with the bitter flavors of the coffee and cocoa.
 Neither should predominate.
 Be careful, then, when adding sugar.
 And if, as sometimes happens, you find ladyfingers sprinkled with sugar, reduce the sugar you add to the coffee and/or cream to compensate.

-Otherwise, as I said, this dish is simplicity itself and a real crowd-pleaser.
+Otherwise, as I said, tiramisu is simplicity itself and a real crowd-pleaser.
 No need to tell anyone how easy it is to make… Enjoy!